 Don’t ignore BBQ safety, your life could be at risk!

-The risks of ignoring BBQ safety are real and tragic.
+The risks of ignoring BBQ safety are real and can have devastating consequences.
 Roland Wessling and his partner Hazel Williams were on a camping trip, and after cooking on a charcoal BBQ they allowed it to cool before bringing it into their tent for the night.
 Hazel died from carbon monoxide poisoning and Roland suffered severe health complications that nearly killed him.
 You can read more about Roland’s story here.